 2. Candidate Attraction & Sourcing

-Several companies have successfully utilized employer branding channels for candidate sourcing.
-For instance, Google’s career page showcases its vibrant work environment, while LinkedIn posts job openings and articles to attract potential talent.
+A number of businesses have found good candidates through employer branding platforms.
+For example, Google’s career page shows off how fun it is to work there, and LinkedIn uses job postings and stories to get people interested in working there.
 Apple uses its social media platforms to highlight employee stories and achievements, effectively promoting its brand as an employer of choice.
 These companies can be found on search engine results pages (SERPs) when searching for jobs or employer brand-related keywords, further emphasizing the importance of optimizing these channels for candidate attraction and sourcing.

 3. Candidate Experience